grafana/mimir/docs/sources/architecture/store-gateway.md

 ### Chunks cache

-Store-gateway can also use a cache for storing chunks fetched from the long-term storage.
+The store-gateway can also use a cache for storing [chunks]({{< relref "../reference-glossary.md#chunk" >}}) fetched from the long-term storage.
 Chunks contain actual samples, and can be reused if user query hits the same series for the same time range.

 To enable chunks cache, please set `-blocks-storage.bucket-store.chunks-cache.backend`.
 Chunks can currently only be stored into Memcached cache.
 Memcached client can be configured via flags with `-blocks-storage.bucket-store.chunks-cache.memcached.*` prefix.